jmcaffee/torrent_processor/README.md

 $$ List out the questions and what they are for $$

+---

 ## Scheduling

+_ToDo_

+---

 ## Testing

+Testing with `guard` works better when running MRI ruby compared to jruby.
+For this reason, there's a script to make it easy to switch between the two
+rubies: `switchruby`

+Before starting guard, switch out of jruby.

+    switchruby

 To successfully run the TMDb tests, you'll need your TMDb API key (see above).
 Create a file named `.envsetup` in the project root containing the following: